Reports and Publications

 New Methods for Advancing Research on Tobacco Dependence Using Ecological Momentary Assessments

-May 2014 | This special issue of Nicotine & Tobacco Research (NTR), sponsored by the National Cancer Institute and the Office of Behavioral and Social Science Research at the National Institutes of Health, is devoted to the novel topic of collecting and analyzing data from ecological momentary assessment (EMA) studies to collect real-time tobacco use and dependence data in real-time settings.
+May 2014 | This special issue of Nicotine & Tobacco Research, sponsored by the National Cancer Institute and OBSSR, is devoted to collecting and analyzing data from ecological momentary assessment (EMA) studies to collect real-time tobacco use and dependence data in real-time settings.
 EMA methods have particular utility for understanding tobacco use because they enable microanalyses of use and can shed light on how behavior unfolds over time.

 Advancing Scientific Inquiry by Blurring Research Boundaries

-October 2013 | Introduction to a Special Issue of the American Journal of Public Health sponsored by OBSSR.
-Highlights research integrating public health, behavioral and social science, and genetics.
+October 2013 | This special issue published in the American Journal of Public Health highlights research integrating public health, behavioral and social science, and genetics.
+This special issue was sponsored by OBSSR.

 The History of the Behavioral and Social Sciences Research Lecture Series: 1995–2013

-September 2013 | This report provides a summary of the OBSSR lecture series (1995–2013), which highlighted a range of disciplines, approaches, and disease areas in the behavioral and social sciences.
+September 2013 | This report summarizes the OBSSR lecture series (1995–2013), which highlighted a range of disciplines, approaches, and disease areas in the behavioral and social sciences.

 Qualitative Assessment of the NIH Behavioral and Social Sciences Research Portfolio—Interviews with Institute Staff and Personnel from Selected Professional Societies